Multi-Channel vs Omni-Channel: What Should Nonprofits Use?

-Simply put, multichannel marketing is simply talking to your supporters, while omni-channel marketing is having an active conversation with your supporter.
+Simply put, multi-channel marketing is talking to your supporters, while omni-channel marketing is having an active conversation with your supporter.
 In any decent conversation, listening is as important of a component as is speaking.

 Which strategy is more effective?

 Think of omni-channel marketing as an evolution.
-Technology has allowed us to develop capabilities beyond the limited approach of multichannel marketing, scaling up our efforts with deeper personalization.
-This is clearly seen through the perspective of the prospective donor.
-Think about it – if you received the same message over and over again, especially if it is one that hasn’t particularly resonated with you, you might end up feeling disconnected and disengaged.
+Technology has allowed us to develop capabilities beyond the limited approach of multi-channel marketing, scaling up our efforts with deeper personalization.
+We can clearly see this through the perspective of the prospective donor: if you received the same message over and over again, especially if it’s one that hasn’t particularly resonated with you, you might end up feeling disconnected and disengaged.

-By failing to properly and meaningfully engage with supporters, nonprofits run the risk of creating a sense of donor fatigue.
-A phrase feared in the nonprofit sphere, donor fatigue leads to losses in strong relationships with donors, both potential and existing, who generously contribute to your mission.
+If you don’t meaningfully engage with supporters, nonprofits run the risk of creating a sense of donor fatigue.
+This can lead to losses in strong relationships with donors, both potential and existing, who generously contribute to your mission.
 Obviously, no one wants that, so how can you make sure your organization is capable of overcoming it all?

 The approach you take, when it comes how you communicate with supporters, impacts donor fatigue and its prevention.
 The numbers show that omni-channel marketing matters when it comes to keeping supporters engaged.
 Instead of disrupting their journey, marketers and fundraisers should commit to observing, understanding, and anticipating who the supporter is, what steps they’ve taken on their specific journey, and where they’re trying to go.

-At each touchpoint, the messaging is updated based on how the audience engages.
-This method provides information that is both relevant and convenient, qualities which are useful in eliminating barriers between a potential supporter and your organization.
+At each touchpoint, an omni-channel campaign updates its messaging based on how the audience engages.
+This method provides information that is both relevant and convenient, which are useful in eliminating barriers between a potential supporter and your organization.

-Through active listening and omni-channel marketing, nonprofits are empowered with the game-changing advantage of incorporating a detailed level of personalization that emphasizes the experience of the individual, which simply isn’t possible using the multichannel model.
+Through active listening and omni-channel marketing, nonprofits can empower themselves with the game-changing advantage of incorporating a detailed level of personalization that emphasizes the experience of the individual — and this can be less possible using the multi-channel model.